kironono/go-openbd/README.md

 ## License

-`twee` is distributed under the terms of the MIT license.
+`go-openbd` is distributed under the terms of the MIT license.

 See the [LICENSE](LICENSE) files in this repository for more information.